AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ## Linux

+Installation of CUDA Toolkit or AMD **HIP SDK is NOT REQUIRED**.
+All other necessary libraries are bundled with the application.

+### Download on Nvidia on Linux

-- For NVIDIA, you need to download both these files:
+you need to download both these files:

 https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-linux-amd64-cuda.tar.gz.aa

 https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-linux-amd64-cuda.tar.gz.ab

+### Download on AMD on Linux

-- For AMD, you need to download all these files:
+you need to download all these files:

 https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-linux-amd64-rocm.tar.gz.aa